Zywave/booster/src/_areas/design-system/components/tooltips.md

 ### Mouse-hover gesture

-Show Tooltips when users hover mouse over the page element.
-When mouse moves away from the element, Tooltips dismiss.
+Tooltips trigger on hover and remain active until the user is no longer hovering over that page element.
+A 200ms dissolve transition fades tooltips on and off the page.

 ### Keyboad-hover gesture